Bibliographic

 not a cut and paste version of your annotated bibliography presented in essay

 form.
-This is a new project that is relatively short in length and small in
+This is an exam that is relatively short in length

-scope, you have several days to prepare for it, and it should demonstrate that
+and small in scope, you have several days to prepare for it, and it should

 Important: